Jehudi Ashmun: Career

 Ashmun was appointed as the first principal, and one of the first two professors, of the Bangor Theological Seminary in Bangor, Maine.
 He retained this professorship until 1827, despite leaving the country for a few years while living and working in the new colony of Monrovia, Liberia.

 Drawn by other opportunities, Ashmun returned to the United States, settling in Washington, DC, where he worked as the editor of an Episcopalian monthly.
 Interested in the work of the American Colonization Society (ACS), he founded the newspaper The African Intelligencer and wrote about their mission.

 His articles about the ACS, which was committed to "repatriating" free blacks to a newly founded colony in West Africa, led to Ashmun's political appointment as representative of the U.S. government to the colony.
 While the project was privately funded, it was chartered by Congress.
 At the age of 26, Ashmun was the leader in 1822 of a group of settlers and missionaries to Liberia on the ship Elizabeth.
 His wife went with him but was among the many settlers who died of malaria and other tropical diseases in the new settlement.

 As United States representative to Liberia as well as agent of the ACS, Ashmun served as governor of the colony for two periods of time, from 1822 to 1828, from ages 28 to 34.
 He took a leadership role in what he found to be a demoralized colony.
-He helped build the defenses of Monrovia against attacks by indigenous tribes, as well as against slave raiders, organizing the settlement's successful defense against a much larger native force in November 1822.
+He helped build the defenses of Monrovia against attacks by indigenous tribes, as well as against slave raiders, organizing the settlement's successful defense against a much larger native force on November 11, 1822.
 He also worked to develop the colony's trade with the US, Great Britain, and Europe.
 During his tenure in Liberia, Ashmun increased agricultural production, annexed more lands from neighboring tribes, and exploited commercial opportunities in the interior.

 He helped create a constitution for Liberia that enabled African Americans to hold positions in the government.
 African Americans and their descendants, known as Americo-Liberians, dominated the government into the late 20th century.

 By contrast, in the early decades of the neighboring British colony of Sierra Leone, the government was dominated by whites.
 Freetown was originally founded for the resettlement of free blacks from Britain and Upper Canada (many of them were Black Loyalists and their descendants: freed African-American slaves who had joined the British for freedom during the American Revolutionary War).

 Ashmun wrote numerous letters to ACS officials, family and friends in the United States.
 These and his book, History of the American Colony in Liberia, 1821–1823 (1826), constitute the earliest written history of the Liberia colony.